House Republicans vote to remove Rep. Ilhan Omar from the Foreign Affairs Committee

 In an emotional speech on the House floor Thursday, Omar said she is being targeted for her identity as a Muslim immigrant from Africa.

-Her experience as an immigrant and refugee who survived a civil war give her a valuable and unique perspective on American foreign policy, she added.
+Her experiences as an immigrant and refugee who survived a civil war give her a valuable and unique perspective on American foreign policy, she added.

 Democrats rebuked Omar for her past comments at the time, but they united around her ahead of the vote.
 House Minority Leader Hakeem Jeffries said Thursday the motion to remove her was not about accountability, but "political revenge."